ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

 Now that we know how to set up RTL, we can finally start testing our React components.
 To do so, we first have to query and extract the DOM nodes from our components.
 Once that is done, we can check and see if the extracted DOM nodes have the correct content or are working as expected.
 Fortunately for us, RTL has many built in query methods that greatly simplifies this process.
-In this lesson, we will cover the `getBy` query methods.
+In this exercise, we will cover the `getBy` query methods.

-There are two ways of accessing the `getBy` functions:
+There are two ways of accessing the `getByX` functions:

-- You can access them by applying destructuring on the `render()` function.
+- We can access them by applying destructuring on the object returned by the `render()` function.

 ```js
 const {getByText, getByLabelText} = render(<App/>)